JunaidCS032/MOTBeyondPixels/README.md

 To run a demo script that shows representative results on short snippets from the train and test splits run

 ```
-scriptname_goes_here
+main_script_train.m
+main_script_test.m
 ```

 Before you can run this, however, make sure you download the requisite CNN appearance features and rectified images by running the following script
 ```
-sh shell_script.sh
+sh download_data.sh
 ```

 ## Using our result files

 To falcilitate comparision, we have also released our results on the KITTI Tracking benchmark (train and test splits).
-The result files, in the format specified by the evaluation server, can be downloaded from [here](http://link.goes.here.com)
+The result files, in the format specified by the evaluation server, can be downloaded from [here](https://drive.google.com/open?id=0B-9NOTtQ3zTQUTJORXlyTEZzR0M4UG1jUmRvS2ZCcE5ZUFI0)

 > DISCLAIMER: The result files have been released *in good faith*, to facilitate reproducibility.
 > No misuse is permitted.